50 Years Later, Producer Remixes 'Sgt. Pepper' To 'Bring It Into The Modern World'

 MARTIN: Terry, thank you so much for having me.
 I'm honored to be on the show.
 Thank you very much.

 GROSS: Giles Martin produced the "Sgt.
 Pepper's Lonely Hearts Club Band" 50th anniversary box set.
-He spoke to us from the Abbey Road Studios in London.
-Tomorrow on FRESH AIR, we continue our Beatles celebration and go into our archive to listen back to interviews with Paul McCartney and Ringo Starr.
+When I spoke with him in June, he was in the Abbey Road Studios in London.
+Tomorrow on FRESH AIR, my guest will be Rick Wartzman, author of the new book "The End of Loyalty: The Rise and Fall of Good Jobs in America."
+It's about the erosion of the social contract between employer and employee.
+We'll also hear from Sharon Horgan, co-creator and star of the Amazon comedy series "Catastrophe."
 I hope you'll join us.

-Our interviews and reviews are produced and edited by Amy Salit, Phyllis Myers, Ann Marie Baldonado, Sam Briger, Lauren Krenzel, Heidi Saman, Therese Madden, Mooj Zadie and Thea Chaloner honor.
+FRESH AIR's executive producer is Danny Miller.
+Our interviews and reviews are produced and edited by Amy Salit, Phyllis Myers, Ann Marie Baldonado, Sam Briger, Lauren Krenzel, Heidi Saman, Mooj Zadie and Thea Chaloner.
+Therese Madden directed today's show.
 I'm Terry Gross.

 (SOUNDBITE OF SONG, "WITH A LITTLE HELP FROM MY FRIENDS")

-THE BEATLES: (Singing) What would you think if I sang out of tune, would you stand up and walk out on me?
+BEATLES: (Singing) What would you think if I sang out of tune, would you stand up and walk out on me?
 Lend me your ears, and I'll sing you a song.
 And I'll try not to sing out of key.
 Oh, I get by with a little help from my friends.
 I get high with a little help from my friends, going to try with a little help from my friends.
 What do I do when my love is away?
-Does it worry it you to be alone?
+Does it worry you to be alone?
 How do I feel by the end of the day?
 Are you sad because you're on your own?
-No, I get by with a little help from my friends, get high with a little help from my friends, going to try with a little help from my friends...
+No, I get by with a little help from my friends, get high with a little help from my friends, going to try with a little help from my friends.
+Do you need anybody?
+I need somebody to love.
+Could it be anybody?
 Transcript provided by NPR, Copyright NPR.